 More Quick Bites:

-– Vitex used to be used in low doses to suppress sex drive in monks.
-In higher, more therapeutic doses, it’s a powerful herb that works on regulating the hypothalamus and therefore balancing your hormones.
+- Did you know?
+The herb Vitex used to be used in low doses to suppress sex drive in monks.
+In higher, more therapeutic doses, it’s a powerful herb that may regulate the hypothalamus.

-– Remember that a caffeine-based stimulant is different from an adaptogenic tonic stimulant like Panax Ginseng
+- Remember: caffeine-based stimulants are different from an adaptogenic tonic stimulant like Panax Ginseng!

-– Overnight fasting/detoxing will help you take advantage of the autophagy process.
-It’s important to go at least 13 hours between your final bite of dinner and your first bite of breakfast in the AM.
-Having your last meal/snack @ 7pm and your first meal @ 8am is easy for most people to stick to.
+- Overnight fasting/detoxing may help you take advantage of the autophagy process.
+It’s important to go at least 13 hours between your final bite of dinner and your first bite of breakfast.
 Overnight fasting is more aligned with our circadian rhythm than fasting throughout the day.
-Keep in mind that blood sugar highs and lows are another form of stress on the body, so not having that dessert too close to bedtime is protecting us from inflammatory stress, too!
+Keep in mind that blood sugar highs and lows are another form of stress on the body.

-– BDNF, a protein we make in the brain, is basically like miracle grow for your neurons.
+- BDNF, a protein we make in the brain, is like miracle grow for your neurons.

-– Melatonin will strengthen the blood-brain barrier (super important in this age of heavy metals and glyphosate).
+- Melatonin has been shown to strengthen the blood-brain barrier (super important in our era of heavy metals and glyphosate).

-– Try to break-up w/ your sunglasses and expose your eyes to early morning sunlight as often as you can.
+- Try to break-up with your sunglasses and expose your eyes to early morning sunlight as often as you can.
 Early morning sun exposure *could* be linked to a lower BMI.

-AND FINALLY… in this episode, we touched on the glymphatic system: a brain detox network that clears waste away while we sleep.
+In this episode, we touched on the glymphatic system: a brain detox network that clears waste away while we sleep.
 We only just discovered this in 2015 (anatomy textbooks had to be updated!) and I for one am fascinated with how we can support and work with it to keep our brains healthier for longer.
-I’m not an expert on this topic by any means, so later in the season, we’re going to pull in a couple of incredible guests who specialize in sleep and the beautiful “glymph.”
-Consider this episode the intro and appetizer, and I will definitely let you know as soon as that episode is live.

 - My teacher, the incredible Claudia Keel: http://www.earthflower.org/